BLISS: A Lightweight Bilevel Influence Scoring Method for Data Selection in Language Model Pretraining: Methods

 The detailed implementation of the algorithm is presented in Algorithm \ref{alg:alg1}.
+In practice, we call SGD optimizer \texttt{SGD(variable, gradient, lr, steps)} to update the lower-level variable for $N$ steps with learning rate \texttt{lr}.
+We use Adam optimizer (\texttt{Adam(variable, gradient, lr)}) \citep{kingma2014adam} to update the upper-level variables.
 The pretraining process is conducted over $R$ rounds.
 In each round, the algorithm performs data selection followed by LLM retraining.
 The training dataset is partitioned into $R$ shards.
 The data selection in round $r$ is conducted on $\mathcal{D}_{tr}^r$.
 The LLM resumes training from the previous round’s checkpoint and updates to $\theta_{tr}^{r}$ at the end of the $r$-th round.
 Similarly, the score model also continues learning throughout the process, reaching $\theta_{s}^r$ at the $r$-th round.
-It is worth noting that the proxy model ($\theta_{p}^r$) is reinitialized with the warm-up model at the beginning of each round.
-This prevents the model from overfitting to the previous round’s training data and ensures it can better capture the evolving behavior of the LLM.